isovector/draconian-results/pho.md

 ------------------------------------------------------------------------

-### Large events
+### Large indoor events

-[Large events] with capacity for 1,000 or more people can only use 50% seated capacity.
+[Large indoor events] can have up to 1,000 people or 50% capacity, whichever is greater.

 ```{=html}
 <!-- -->